 Note: This article was originally published in 2015, under the title: The 7 Types of Virtualization.
 It has been updated to reflect advancements in technology.
-For other current technology topics, visit the Kelser Learning Center for our latest blog articles.
+Virtualization is how the cloud works.
+Read this article to learn everything you need to know about cloud migration so you can decide if it's right for you.

 Considering migrating your data to the cloud?
 You are not alone.